 With multiple lanes, you can race your family or even choose to connect two inner tubes together to attach your kids to you.
 We hear the heavier the weight on the tube, the faster you go!

-Many ski areas offer fun summer activities to keep visitors coming year-round, and mountain coasters, which originated in Europe, are growing in popularity.
+Many ski areas offer fun summer activities to keep visitors coming year-round, and mountain coasters, which originated in Europe, are growing in popularity in the United States.
 Vail has its own version called the Forest Flyer.
 These coasters put you in an individual car, whose brakes you control, which wraps around a steel track for a very smooth ride.

 Kids must be at least 38 inches tall to ride, and if they are smaller than 54 inches, they must ride with an adult.
 The mountain coaster is a blast and zips you through an aspen forest for even more epic Rocky Mountain scenery.
 Once you reach the bottom, the coaster motors you back to the top.